 The famous photo of Russian soldiers waving the Soviet flag on the roof of the destroyed Reichstag was the strongest symbol of the victory over the Nazi regime.

 It is no surprise that with the unification of Germany in 1988, it was decided that Germany will resume their parliament at the Reichstag, but with a modern and new twist to the building.
 In a big renovation effort, a transparent glass dome was added on the roof, signaling the transparency of the new democratic German government.
 This glass dome enables a beautiful outlook upon the city of Berlin.
-The center of the dome has an area which tells the story of the history of the building, and many these areas are open to public viewing, where from the terrace it is possible to see a panoramic view of Berlin.
+The center of the dome has an area which tells the story of the history of the building, and many these opem areas are to the public viewing, where from the terrace it is possible to see a panoramic view of Berlin.

 From here is it possible to see the wonderful gardens of Tiergarten Park, which is located nearby, and the modern Potsdam Square.

 From the inside of the dome it is possible to observe the plenary hall, where German Parliament sits and makes decisions.